 - Lawrence W. Davis Chair of Radiation Oncology

 - Discovery and Developmental Therapeutics

 Walter J. Curran, Jr., MD, FACR, is the Executive Director of the Winship Cancer Institute of Emory University, the first and only National Cancer Institute-designated cancer center in the state of Georgia.
 He also serves as the Lawrence W. Davis Professor and Chairman in Emory's Department of Radiation Oncology.
 He is considered an international expert in the management of patients with locally advanced lung cancer and malignant brain tumors.
-He has led several landmark clinical and translational trials in both areas and is responsible for defining a universally adopted staging system for patients with malignant glioma.
 He currently serves as a group chairman and a principal investigator of NRG Oncology, the largest of the five National Cancer Institute-funded clinical trials network group.